 X.5.1.2 Location

-The provider and/or patient location can be used to customize results based on location specific knowledge.
+The clinician and/or patient location can be used to customize results based on knowledge of either the patient's home or treatment location.
 Location information about either the patient, or where they seek treatment could be considered to be personally identifiable information, especially if highly detailed.
 For most use cases, location information can be limited to simple regional identifiers (postal codes, cities, states).

 X.5.1.3 Audience

-The information returned may be for consumption by either a patient, or a healthcare provider.
+The information returned may be for consumption by patients, clinicians, or payers.
 The content may be requested in a specific language.

-X.5.1.4 Query Topic
+X.5.1.4 Knowledge Request Topic

-The topic being query can be divided up into at least three separate components.
+The topic for which clinical knowledge is being requested can be divided up into at least three separate components.
 The main topic of interest is usually based upon a coded term, such as a diagnostic result, problem or diagnosis, medication or procedure.

-The subtopics are common secondary index terms that commonly appear within the context of the main topic and identify the kind of information being requested on the main topic.
+The subtopics are categorical secondary index terms relevant within the context of the main topic.
+These identify the kind of information being requested about the main topic.
 The subtopic should come from a limited vocabulary.

-The workflow task being performed can assist the clinical knowledge source in determining what kind of may be relevant.
-For example, a query on a diagnosis during medication order entry might return clinical knowledge sources describing suggested medications for treatment, whereas the same request during review of discharge notes might return information on that diagnosis and the discharge instructions associated with it.
-The behaviors associated with use of the workflow task and type of information returned is up to the clinical knowledge source.
+The workflow task being performed can assist the Clinical Knowledge Directory in determining what kind of clinical knowledge may be relevant.
+For example, a knowledge request on a diagnosis during medication order entry might return clinical knowledge resources describing suggested medications for treatment, whereas the same request during review of discharge notes might return information on that diagnosis and the discharge instructions associated with it.
+The behaviors associated with use of the workflow task and type of information returned is up to the Clinical Knowledge Directory.

 X.5.2 Use Case #1: Patient Education

-In this use case, a provider uses the profile to access Patient oriented education information on a laboratory result, condition, diagnosis, or medication.
+In this use case, a clinician uses the profile to access Patient oriented education information on a laboratory result, condition, diagnosis, or medication.

 X.5.2.1 Patient Education Use Case Description

-Upon completion of an encounter, a healthcare provider will request information based on diagnoses made, medications prescribed, or test results used during the encounter from his or her Electronic Health Record.
-The EHR will format a request, sending it to a clinical knowledge source.
-The clinical knowledge source will locate appropriate patient education materials and return a list of these to the EHR.
-The EHR will display appropriate metadata about the information to the provider.
-The provider will then print appropriate articles and give them to the patient.
+Upon completion of an encounter, a clinician will request information based on diagnoses made, medications prescribed, or test results used during the encounter from his or her Electronic Health Record.
+The EHR will format a request, sending it to a Clinical Knowledge Directory.
+The Clinical Knowledge Directory will locate appropriate patient education materials and return a list of these to the EHR.
+The EHR will display appropriate metadata about the information to the clinician.
+The clinician will then print appropriate articles and give them to the patient.
 The EHR will record the information provided to the patient.

 X.5.2.2 Patient Education Process Flow